 Unmanned Aerial Systems (UAS), or drones, offer a very real solution for the inspection of confined areas, such as tanks.
 Traditional inspection of these enclosed spaces is a laborious, expensive and poses many potential hazards.
-In line with local regulations most tanks are inspected every 5 to 10 years, and inspection brings with it significant down time, planning and safety regulations.
-The use of a drone revolutionises the chore, removing the large amount of disruption usually associated with such a task.
+In line with local regulations, most tanks are inspected every 5 to 10 years, and inspection brings with it significant downtime, planning and safety regulations.
+The use of a drone revolutionises the chore, removing a large amount of disruption usually associated with such a task.

 Carrying out a tank inspection using a drone allows asset teams to closely inspect all surfaces within a tank without the need to physically enter the space.
 This removes the necessity to empty, flush and air the tank before humans can safely enter.
 It also negates the need to erect scaffolding within the tank and the risk of associated accidents, both during erection and when a team is climbing within the confined space.